 In Key Stage 3 we aim to encourage students’ thinking skills along with knowledge and understanding of their own beliefs and those of others.
 They engage with a wide range of topics covering philosophical enquiry (e.g. What is Reality?
 Year 9), ethical debate (e.g. Why should I care about the environment?
-Year 8) and world religions comparative theology (e.g. What is it to be Human?
+Year 8) and world religions comparative theology (e.g. What is Religion?
 Year 7).
 This curriculum gives students a strong foundation for undertaking the full course GCSE in Years 10 and 11.
 The GCSE course (AQA) gives students the opportunity to study Christianity and Islam in depth examining both the beliefs and practices of these world religions.
 Students also apply these religious beliefs to a range of ethical and philosophical issues.In the Sixth form Philosophy and Ethics is a popular choice at A-Level.

 To view a full summary of our KS3 and KS4 Religious Education curriculum please click here

 To view information about A-level Philosophy and Ethics at the Green School Sixth Form please click here

 At the beginning of the final year of Key Stage 3, students will consider the challenging question of 'What is reality?'
 Students will learn about different philosophical theories about the nature of reality and the extent to which we can know the truth.
 Students will learn about Plato's analogy of the cave and the Buddhist story of the enlightened chicken to reflect on whether the world in which we live is truly the 'real' world.'
 Students will revisit their methods of philosophical inquiry practised in Year 7 and Year 8 to express their opinion about whether there is the possibility of other worlds and whether one religion can be true.
 This learning is revisited in Year 11 when students learn about the reliability of miracles and general and special revelation.